 Harry raised the glass to his lips and tipped the firewhiskey down his throat.
-It seared down his throat like liquid flame, then pooled into a deep, warm glow in his stomach.
+It seared down his throat like liquid flame, pooling into a deep, warm glow in his stomach.
 ‘Actually, after the fire bit, it’s not bad.’

 ‘See.’
 Katie shuffled close to him, her hand resting on his thigh.
 ‘It’s a good buzz.’

 Katie gave his leg a squeeze.
 ‘I probably shouldn’t have drunk three.
 Triple the buzz, but it messes with your head a bit too much.
 Just be nice to me and I won’t bite.’
-She leant in to his ear.
-‘Much larger chance of me tying my hair up today, now,’ Katie whispered.
+She leant into his ear.
+‘Much larger chance of me tying my hair up today, now,’ she whispered.

 Harry laughed and let the warm tingle radiate through him.
 ‘Don’t make promises you can’t keep, Katie,’ he murmured back.